mattermost/docs/source/administration/config-settings.rst

 Finally, if a setting is configured through an environment variable, modifying it in the System Console is disabled.

-For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the default value as documented here.
+For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the default value as documented in the sections below.

 .. note::
    If a setting is set through an environment variable and any other changes are made in the System Console, the value stored of the environment variable will be written back to the ``config.json`` as that setting's value.

 .. warning::
    Database connection strings for the database read and search replicas need to be formatted using `URL encoding <https://www.w3schools.com/tags/ref_urlencode.asp>`__.
 Incorrectly formatted strings may cause some characters to terminate the string early, resulting in issues when the connection string is parsed.

+**Load Custom Configuration Defaults**

+Starting from Mattermost version 5.30, you can load a set of custom configuration defaults using an environment variable.

+1. Create a ``custom.json`` file that contains the custom configuration defaults.
+2. Edit the ``config.json`` file to include the new environment variable ``MM_CUSTOM_DEFAULTS_PATH=custom.json``.

 .. contents::
   :depth: 2